S0meyosh1no/UntetherFun/README.md

 - Install patched TestFlight with FSUntether
 - Automaticaly run nc, iproxy
 - nothing else
+# Not installing?
+If TestFLight is not instaling it means cert has been revoked If it has been revoked, message me in discord: @s0meyosh1no

 # How to run?
 ```
 chmod +x jb.sh && chmod +x helper.sh && jb.sh